philbardino/travelerconverter/README.md

 # AWS

 The site is hosted as a static website in an AWS S3 Bucket, while also using a Lambda function to keep the exchange rates json file up to date.

+# Exchange Rate API

+The converter makes daily calls to [openexchangerates.org](https://openexchangerates.org/) for up to date exchange rates.